 And they never ever stop loving and missing their countries Romania and Poland!

 Eminescu inspired Romanians with his poems, his thoughts, his in-depth analysis of Romanian mentality.
-He knew that it is hard to explain, as it is hard to be Romanian.
+He revealed to the world how hard but beautiful is to be Romanian.

-True patriots both were!
+They both were true patriots!
 Very rare human trait today!

 Eminescu poems have the same effect!
-His words penetrating the deep, sleepy places in our soul!
+His words penetrating the deep, many times sleepy places in our soul!

-Both were like messiahs and doctors, showing us how to overcome blindness as they got their pain out creatively!
+Both were like messiahs and doctors, showing us how to overcome blindness, indifference and hatred creatively.

 Chopin left us with immortal opus and explained himself by the following statement in the letter toward Countess Delfina Potocka: